|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 that Mach's principle in its original strong version was not

-contained in Einstein's general theory of relativity, physicists
+contained in Einstein's general theory of relativity, opinions of physicists

 split into roughly three groups.
 Some simply rejected Mach's